sartography/SpiffWorkflow/doc/bpmn/advanced.rst

 * the `workflow_spec_converter` (which handles serialization of objects that SpiffWorkflow knows about)
 * the `data_converter` (which handles serialization of custom objects)

-Unless you have overriden any of the task specs with custom specs, you should be able to use the serializer configuration from the package you are importing the parser from (:code:`bpmn`, :code:`spiff`, or :code:`camunda`).
+Unless you have overriden any of TaskSpecs with custom specs, you should be able to use the serializer configuration from the package you are importing the parser from (:code:`bpmn`, :code:`spiff`, or :code:`camunda`).
 See :doc:`synthesis` for an example.